-Tips for a stress free Christmas?
-Yes please!
+In need of tips for a stress-free Christmas?
+Of course you are.
 With the festive season upon us, it is certainly a time to indulge.
 But as much as it’s nice to treat ourselves at Christmas, how does this change in diet affect our sleep and mood?

 If you've not yet downloaded one of the best meditation apps to de-stress, then you'll be needing all the help you can get to have a happy, healthy Christmas.

 Online discount bed and mattress retailer Bed SoS (opens in new tab) has teamed up with therapist and author of Sleep Ninja, Karl Rollison, to reveal which foods and drinks affect our sleep quality and health at Christmas.